Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources

 For evaluation, we use EM (Exact Match) and F1 metrics for answer and support sentence tasks.
 We calculate character-level overlaps between prediction and ground truth for the Chinese language, rather than token-level overlaps for English.
 To assess the difficulty of solving CMedMRC tasks, we select 100 testing samples to evaluate human performance.
 Human scores of EM and F1 are 85.00\% and 96.69\% for answer prediction, respectively.

 In the implementation, we set the learning rate as 5e-5 and the batch size as 16, and the max sequence length as 512.
 Other BERT's hyper-parameters are the same as in Google's settings~\footnote{\url{https://github.com/google-research/bert}}.
 Each model is trained for 2 epochs by the Adam optimizer \citep{DBLP:journals/corr/KingmaB14}.
-Other implementation details can be seen in the Appendix.
+Results are presented in average with 5 random runs with different random seeds.
+Other implementation details are in Appendix \ref{experimental_result}.